Building a team for success in the music industry

 This list can be daunting.

-Some artists already have some of these skills, or can learn them (with the bonus of extra income if they learn one of the skills - for example, graphic designer).
-Some have friends or family that can assist etc. How, and how quickly the team is formed doesn’t matter as much, what matters is eventually having each of these to call on, to get the artistic vision happening.
+Some artists already have some of these skills, or can learn them (with the bonus of extra income if they learn one of the skills, for example, graphic designer).
+Some have friends or family that can assist etc. How, and how quickly the team is formed doesn’t matter as much, what matters is eventually having each of these to call on, to get the artistic vision happening with the best audio quality and streaming performance including support for spatial audio.

 Often professional photographers aren’t super expensive, and local ones can often be found via Instagram.
 If one is on a tight budget, a friend with a good eye, a relatively good smartphone and good lighting can work in a pinch.
 But usually a pro DSLR gets better results.